 At Westminster, we aim to provide a varied and interesting curriculum for our children.
 We work hard to ensure that we plan for cross-curricular links within our science lessons.
 These include ICT, DT, Maths, English and Drama.

 We give children the opportunity to experiment, investigate and ask questions about science.

 In the Early Years Foundation Stage (EYFS) at Westminster, your child will start to gain the science knowledge that they'll build on throughout their primary school years, such as developing their skills of observation, prediction, critical thinking and discussion.
-We do this through the area of the curriculum ‘Understanding the World’.
+We do this through three main areas of the curriculum: ‘Understanding the World’, ‘Physical Development’ and ‘Communication and Language’.
 Children’s progress and achievements are assessed against the Early Learning Goals at the end of reception.
 The activities are planned in a cross curricular way through topic areas that are interesting and enjoyable.